Marcus Smart NBA Playoffs Player Props: Celtics vs. Hawks

 Marcus Smart Insights vs. the Hawks

-- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.

-- He's put up 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's attempts from beyond the arc.

 - Smart's opponents, the Hawks, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- The Hawks are the 25th-best defensive squad in the NBA, giving up 118.1 points per game.
+- On the glass, the Hawks are ranked 19th in the NBA, giving up 44.1 rebounds per game.

-- The Hawks allow 44.1 rebounds per contest, ranking 19th in the league.

-- The Hawks give up 26 assists per contest, 22nd-ranked in the league.
+- Conceding 26 assists per game, the Hawks are the 22nd-ranked team in the NBA.

-- The Hawks concede 11.9 made 3-pointers per contest, eighth-ranked in the league.
+- The Hawks concede 11.9 made 3-pointers per game, eighth-ranked in the league.

 Marcus Smart vs. the Hawks